ivanievillpuff/LinqContraband/README.md

 ---

 **LinqContraband** is the TSA for your Entity Framework Core queries.
-It's a Roslyn Analyzer that catches performance killers—like client-side evaluation, N+1 risks, and translation failures—at **compile time**, before they crash your production environment.
+It scans your code as you type and confiscates performance killers—like client-side evaluation, N+1 risks, and sync-over-async—before they ever reach production.

+### ⚡ Why use LinqContraband?

+*   **Zero Runtime Overhead:** It runs entirely at compile-time.
+No performance cost to your app.
+*   **Catch Bugs Early:** Fix N+1 queries and Cartesian explosions in the IDE, not during a 3 AM outage.
+*   **Enforce Best Practices:** Acts as an automated code reviewer for your team's data access patterns.
+*   **Universal Support:** Works with VS, Rider, VS Code, and CI/CD pipelines.
+Compatible with all modern EF Core versions.

 ## 🚀 Installation

-Install via NuGet:
+Install via NuGet.
+No configuration required.

 ```bash
 dotnet add package LinqContraband
 ```

-That's it.
 The analyzer will immediately start scanning your code for contraband.

 ## 👮‍♂️ The Rules